fast/mea/README.md

 * **Semaphore** is derived from `tokio::sync::Semaphore`, without `close` method since it is quite tricky to use.
 And thus, this semaphore doesn't have the limitation of max permits.
 Besides, new methods like `forget_exact` are added to fit the specific use case.
 * **WaitGroup** is inspired by [`waitgroup-rs`](https://github.com/laizy/waitgroup-rs), with a different implementation based on the internal `CountdownState` primitive.
 It fixes the unsound issue as described [here](https://github.com/rust-lang/futures-rs/issues/2880#issuecomment-2333842804).
 * **atomicbox** is forked from [`atomicbox`](https://github.com/jorendorff/atomicbox/) at commit 07756444.
+* **broadcast::channel** is derived from `tokio::sync::broadcast::channel`, with a different implementation based on the internal `WaitSet` primitive.
 * **oneshot::channel** is derived from [`oneshot`](https://github.com/faern/oneshot), with significant simplifications since we need not support synchronized receiving functions.

 Other parts are written from scratch.